alisterpage/CHEM3580-Jupyter-Notebooks/README.md

 # CHEM3580 Jupyter Notebooks

-A collection of exercises and comp Chem labs for CHEM3580 at the University of Newcastle
+A collection of Jupyter Notebooks for CHEM3580 at the University of Newcastle

-## Lectorial Python Notebooks
+## Lectorial Notebooks
 * **h2_frequencies** - Lecture 1.
 How good is a harmonic bond stretching potential?
 * **harmonic_vs_morse** - Lecture 1.
 Are there better options to harmonic bond stretching potentials?
 * **twisting_carbenes** - Lecture 1.
 Generate your own bond angle potential!